 The basis of this process is to regularly review and assess measured and predicted levels of the pollutants listed above against their respective air quality objective.
 Where it is unlikely that this objective will be met by a specified date, the local authority must declare an air quality management area (AQMA).

-We have declared six AQMAs across the borough in areas where the annual objective for nitrogen dioxide is not being met.
+We have declared five AQMAs across the borough in areas where the annual objective for nitrogen dioxide is not being met.

 These are: